 Salary guide - architects and architecture

-Average salary of all staff
+Average salary of all staff in the architecture industry

 Tables showing average salaries of senior staff split by practice size